abilandz/PH8124/Lecture_3/Lecture_3.md

 PATH="${PATH}:/home/abilandz/bin"
 ```

-In this example, you have appended the directory with your executables to what is already set in **PATH** — this way you indicate that you want to use your own version of some standard system-wide **Linux** command only if its executable is not found by **Bash**.
+In this example, you have appended the directory with your executables to what is already set in **PATH** &mdash; this way you indicate that you want to use your own version of some standard system-wide **Linux** command only if its executable is not found by **Bash**.
 As always, if you want to make such definitions permanent in any new terminal you open, add the above redefinitions of **PATH** into `~/.bashrc` file.
 In case you want the redefinition of **PATH** to be persistent in all new processes you start from a terminal, use in addition the command **export** at the first redefinition of **PATH** variable.

 From the above explanation, it is clear that if you unset **PATH** variable, all commands will stop working when you type them in the terminal, because **Bash** does not know where to search for the corresponding executables.

 We finalize the explanation of **PATH** variable with the following concluding remarks:

 * The search for the corresponding executable, after you have typed the short command name in the terminal, is optimized in the following ways:
-  * Not all the files in the specified directories in **PATH** are considered during the search — only the files which have _execute permission_ (`x`) are taken into account (more on this in a moment!);
+  * Not all the files in the specified directories in **PATH** are considered during the search &mdash; only the files which have _execute permission_ (`x`) are taken into account (more on this in a moment!);
-  *   The recently used commands are _hashed_ in the table — this table is then looked up first by **Bash** after you type the command name in the terminal.
+  *   The recently used commands are _hashed_ in the table &mdash; this table is then looked up first by **Bash** after you type the command name in the terminal.
 To see the current content of the hash table, just type **Bash** built-in command **hash** in the terminal:

       ```bash
       hash